robinhood/faust/docs/userguide/tables.rst

 Basics
 ------

 A table is a distributed in-memory dictionary.
-Tables are backed by a kafka changelog topic for persistence and fault-tolerance.
-This allows us to replay the changelog upon failure allowing to rebuild the state of the Table before the fault.
+Tables are backed by a Kafka changelog topic for persistence and fault-tolerance.
+This enables us to replay the changelog upon network failure and node restarts, allowing us to rebuild the state of the Table as it was before the fault.

 Tables can be initialized as follows: